HamzehAlayan01/frontend-mentor-newbie/README.md

-This repository has all the newbie level challenges I did from frontendmentor.io
+This repository contains all the newbie level challenges I finished from frontendmentor.io